-Your active dog begins limping or moving in an unfamiliar way, setting off mental alarms.
+Your active dog limping or moving in an unfamiliar way may set off mental alarms.
 Is it a sprain?
 A pulled muscle?
 Maybe an injured ligament or tendon?
 And what should you do about it?

 First, you should know whether the abnormality is an acute or chronic symptom.

 An acute injury is one that flares up quickly, within 24 to 48 hours of the incident that caused it.
 Acute injuries result from sprains, falls, collisions, and other impacts, and they produce sharp sudden pain, tenderness, redness, swelling, skin that feels hot to the touch, and inflammation.

 In contrast, chronic injuries are slow to develop, get better and worse, and cause dull pain or soreness over extended periods.
 The usual causes of chronic injuries are overuse, arthritis, and acute injuries that were never properly treated.